Longfield Avenue London W5

 Following a pre-application and protracted negotiations with the council we succeeded in getting a large mansard roof extension approved, along with an enlarged rear extension.

-The house was essentially fully stripped back, and the key internal move was to relocate the stairs from the central hallway to the side.
 This gives a view straight through the house from the front door to the garden.
 It also allowed for the creation of a panelled stairwell and striking triple-height atrium up through the centre of the house, which is flooded with light by the rooflights.

 Taking a step down from the main house, the rear extension opens up to full-height glazing, complemented by rooflights and a picture window.
 The ceiling of the living area features exposed steelwork and joists, coupled with suspended concrete pendants.